Kyoto Protocol

 A second commitment period was agreed to in 2012 to extend the agreement to 2020, known as the Doha Amendment to the Kyoto Protocol, in which 37 countries had binding targets: Australia, the European Union (and its then 28 member states, now 27), Belarus, Iceland, Kazakhstan, Liechtenstein, Norway, Switzerland, and Ukraine.
 Belarus, Kazakhstan, and Ukraine stated that they may withdraw from the Kyoto Protocol or not put into legal force the Amendment with second round targets.
 Japan, New Zealand, and Russia had participated in Kyoto's first-round but did not take on new targets in the second commitment period.
 Other developed countries without second-round targets were Canada (which withdrew from the Kyoto Protocol in 2012) and the United States (which did not ratify).
-If they were to remain as a part of the protocol, Canadian politicians claimed Canada would be hit with a $14 billion fine, which would be devastating to their economy, hence the reluctant decision to exit.
+Canadian Environment Minister Peter Kent announced the decision to withdraw in December of 2011, stating that Canada would have been forced to pay $14 billion if they had remained in the protocol.
 As of October 2020, 147 states had accepted the Doha Amendment.
 It entered into force on 31 December 2020, following its acceptance by the mandated minimum of at least 144 states, although the second commitment period ended on the same day.
 Of the 37 parties with binding commitments, 34 had ratified.

 Negotiations were held in the framework of the yearly UNFCCC Climate Change Conferences on measures to be taken after the second commitment period ended in 2020.
 This resulted in the 2015 adoption of the Paris Agreement, which is a separate instrument under the UNFCCC rather than an amendment of the Kyoto Protocol.